Fullbrook Associates Limited Data Privacy Notice

 Ongoing storage and use of your personal data

 We will not keep personal data for longer than necessary for the purpose for which it is processed.
-It will be retained in accordance with the Law Society of Scotland File Destruction Guidance.
+It will be retained in accordance with the Financial Conduct Authorities file Destruction Guidance.
 Laws and regulations require us to keep records for specific periods of time.
 We may also need to keep records in order to fulfil our contractual or statutory obligations or to resolve queries or disputes which may arise in the future.

 We will store your personal data based upon the following criteria: